denomars/Restaurant-Menu/README.md

 # Restaurant-Menu

-Hello Everyone, I have created a simple project in html of a restaurant menu
+Hello Everyone, I have created a simple project in HTML of a restaurant menu